Moe Letter Blues: Viewing figures

+Critical response

 The episode received mainly positive reviews.

-TVFanatic.com gave the episode 3.5/5 and stated "The flashbacks definitely had some hilarious moments including a thousand devils d'ohing on Homer's shoulder.
+TV Fanatic gave the episode 3.5/5 and stated "The flashbacks definitely had some hilarious moments including a thousand devils d'ohing on Homer's shoulder.
 Moe was fantastic as a narrator and even better when he took advantage of his omniscient point of view."

-Robert Canning of IGN.com gave the episode 8.4/10 and remarked "One issue I did have with the episode was Moe's, 'I'm leaving town forever and taking one of your wives' statement in his letter.
+Robert Canning of IGN gave the episode 8.4/10 and remarked "One issue I did have with the episode was Moe's, 'I'm leaving town forever and taking one of your wives' statement in his letter.
 You know there's no way Moe would ever be leaving the series or running off with any of these women, so the claim never held any drama.
 It might have worked better if Moe had simply said he was going to sleep with one of the women.
 This would have been a little more believable in the realm of the series and certainly would have been more in line with Moe's character.
 That aside, however, the storytelling and humor delivered yet another great episode."

-Sharon Knolle of TV Squad said that "The Mother's Day-themed Simpsons episode can't compare to last week's — one of the best in years — but it was a pleasant enough outing", he also said Apu had some of the best lines in the episode.
+Sharon Knolle of TV Squad said that "The Mother's Day-themed Simpsons episode can't compare to last week's — one of the best in years — but it was a pleasant enough outing," he also said Apu had some of the best lines in the episode.